-If a member takes a course in a non-traditional term (i.e. Summer, Intersession, Wintersession, etc.) and the grades would place her in good standing.
-She should submit proof of the course taken with updated GPA to the director of scholarship who will verify that the additional course grades will place the member in good standing.
-Then the director of scholarship will submit those grades/updated GPA to the RCS for final approval and confirmation of moving the member to good standing.
+If a member takes a course in a non-traditional term (i.e. Summer, Intersession, Wintersession, etc.) and the grades would place her in good standing, she should submit proof of course with updated GPA to the director of scholarship who will verify that the additional course grades will place the member in good standing and then submit those grades/updated GPA to the RCS for final approval and confirmation of moving the member to good standing.